 Currently, the feature is under development and is only available for Windows 10 Insider Fast Ring.
 Users can test their apps with this new protection feature as it will prevent malware from hijacking an app’s code.
 If your operating system is in the Fast Ring, just add its column in Task Manager and see how it works if any issue arises.

-Here is How to Add Hardware-enforced Stack Protection to Task Manager Windows 10 –
+Here is How to Add Hardware-enforced Stack Protection to Task Manager Windows 11 or 10 –

 - Open Task Manager using any of the preferred methods.
 However, the quickest one is to first right-click on an empty space on taskbar.
 Then from the available list of options, choose Task Manager.
 Alternatively, you can use ctrl+shift+esc keyboard shortcut.